Published 5 Sep 2023

 In the past ten years or so prior to the COVID-19 pandemic, the airline industry had been experiencing rapid growth.
 What used to be a luxury only the truly rich could afford, had now become accessible to everyone through budget carriers, new flight routes, and online booking.

 In the midst of the current pandemic, the airline industry also took one of the biggest hits.
-With most of the modern world relying on strict quarantine measures in order to flatten the curve until a cure is discovered and distributed, non-essential international travel is banned in several destinations.
-For passenger flights that get the greenlight, however, social distancing must be practiced which means planes can’t be filled to capacity.
+With most of the world relying on modified quarantine measures in order to flatten the curve until a cure is discovered and distributed, non-essential international travel is banned in several destinations.
+For passenger flights that get the green light, however, social distancing must be practiced which means planes can’t be filled to capacity.
 Airlines that can’t cope with the revenue drop are relying on the financial help of governments in order to prevent complete bankruptcy.